Surprised by Ukrainian President Zelensky's approval rating

 |

-Russia advances further, Ukraine finds it difficult to turn the situation on the battlefield
+Russia advances, Ukraine finds it difficult to turn the situation on the battlefield

 Bùi Đức |

-US Secretary of State Antony Blinken said Ukraine cannot regain the advantage as Russian troops advance deeper into its territory.
+US Secretary of State Antony Blinken said Ukraine could not regain its advantage as the Russian military advanced deep into its territory.

 Russia vows further retaliation after shooting down 8 US missiles from Ukraine